JaimeObregon/ladonacion/README.md

 I have gathered all of the data exclusively from public sources.
 Most of it comes from the legal proceedings, mainly in Geneve, Switzerland, leaked to and published by the European press.
-Other sources the featured in the application's extensive library ("[Biblioteca](https://ladonacion.es/biblioteca)") include:
+Other sources featured in the application's extensive library ("[Biblioteca](https://ladonacion.es/biblioteca)") include:

 - The Panama and Paradise papers and the Bahamas Leaks, all three published by